-It gives people a chance to meet a child and helps people who are considering international adoption of an older child to determine if that’s right for them.
+It gives people a chance to meet a child and helps people who are considering international adoption of an older child to determine if it’s right for them.
 Regardless of whether a host adopts, they spend the summer advocating to find their host child an adoptive family.
 If their host child is a good fit, the child’s host is given the priority for the adoption.
-If you are interested in adopting an older child, but not quite ready to take the plunge, Kidsave’s Summer Miracle’s program is right for you!
+If you are interested in adopting an older child, but not quite ready to take the plunge, Kidsave’s Summer Miracles program is right for you!

-To learn more about orphan hosting, watch the video below which tells the story of how one family made a decision to host and adopt.
+To learn more about orphan hosting, watch the video below, which tells the story of how one family made a decision to host and adopt.